ChzFlvrHrse/API-project/README.md

  - The biggest challenge on the backend was getting the table relationships properly associated with one another

  - The biggest challenge on the backend was getting the creates and updates to properly behave in tandem with one another

+## Things To Improve
+ - Optimize some of the backend code

+ - Clean up my CSS and class naming